The Black Soldier Fly: everything you need to know

 What do Black Soldier Fly Larvae Eat?

 If you ask someone who grows black soldiers fly for sale, they will tell you that the insects will eat just about anything.
-Including decaying organic matter, food waste, and even manure.
+Including decaying organic matter, food waste, and even manure

 Black fly larvae are said to be the tiniest powerhouse recyclers.
 A combination diet of kitchen scraps and coffee grounds may help to boost their metabolism.
 Still, they have a limited ability to process any animal products such as meat and fat.